odpi/egeria/Egeria-Operations.md

 Emeritus maintainers can rejoin the maintainer list through a vote of the existing maintainers.

-### ODPi Egeria leadership
+### Egeria leadership

-The leadership of ODPi Egeria is granted through a vote of the Egeria maintainers.
+The leadership of Egeria is granted through a vote of the Egeria maintainers.
-ODPi Egeria is currently led by Mandy Chessell.
+Egeria is currently led by Mandy Chessell.

 ## Egeria project meetings